microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraGroupOwner.md

 ```
 This example demonstrates how to remove an owner from a group in Microsoft Entra ID.

-This example removes a specified owner from a group.

 ObjectID - Specifies the ID of a group in Microsoft Entra ID.

 OwnerId  - Specifies the ID of an owner.